rbckman/tarina/docs/tarina-build-instructions.md

 Soldering stuff
 ===================

-Documentation on its way, if your in a hurry feel free to drop a message in [telegram](https://t.me/tarinadiy)
+Documentation on its way, if you're in a hurry feel free to drop a message in [telegram](https://t.me/tarinadiy)

 ---

 Putting it together
 ===================

-Documentation is on its way, if your in a hurry feel free to drop a message in [telegram](https://t.me/tarinadiy)
+Documentation on its way, if you're in a hurry feel free to drop a message in [telegram](https://t.me/tarinadiy)

 ---